View Barbara Gober's Obituary on RepublicanHerald.com and share memories

 Barbara was always available to serve the disenfranchised.
 She worked many years at Hillside Manor, side by side with her close friend, Elaine Zagorski.
 Barbara often volunteered at Sacred Heart Church in Hartford with her close friend, Father Tom Goekler, a compassionate missionary serving the needy of Honduras and Guatemala.
 Barbara was also close to Father Richard Cardarelli, a Franciscan missionary of note.

-Barbara will be laid to rest, in a private burial, alongside her mother Helen in Pennsylvania.
-At 5:30 p.m. on Monday, May 13, the Amistad Catholic Worker House, which held a special place in her heart, will offer Mass for Barbara at 203 Rosette Street, New Haven, CT 06519 (203) 624-5517.
+Barbara will be laid to rest in a private burial alongside her mother, Helen, in Pennsylvania.
+At 5:30 p.m.
+Monday, May 13, the Amistad Catholic Worker House, which held a special place in her heart, will offer Mass for Barbara at 203 Rosette St., New Haven, CT 06519, 203-624-5517.

 Sign the guest book at